gromain/Keybon/README.md

 Keybon is a macro keyboard with configurable layouts and functions.
 Integrated into each of its nine tactile buttons is a 0.66” OLED screen.
 Depending on which app is active on the connected computer, Keybon switches to the suitable key layout thanks to its companion software.

+This repository also contains a 12 buttons version called Keybon12.
+The corresponding files and code were designed by Romain Bazile.

 ![](keybon%20animated.gif)

 ![](Explosion%20Animation.gif)